overwolf/overwolf.github.io/docs/status/past-incidents.md

 -----------------

 **Resolved** - This incident has been resolved.
+Jan 24, 12:50 PM GMT+3

+**Investigating** - Some of the TFT events are down, we are working on a fix.
+Jan 23, 11:25 AM GMT+3

+**Resolved** - This incident has been resolved.
 Jan 08, 10:16 PM GMT+3

 **Investigating** -  TFT game events are down.